Volunteer

 Puppy Raising is the cornerstone to the success of BC & Alberta Guide Dogs.
 Raising a pup is a volunteer job like no other.
 It requires dedication and commitment from the Puppy Raiser and an entire team of individuals to have the pup grow and mature into a working dog.
 The end result gives you a feeling of accomplishment and pride that no other job would.

 Puppy Raisers can be individuals, couples or families with school-age children.
 Some Puppy Raisers live in apartments, town-homes and single-family homes.
-Our programs are offered in the GVRD, Victoria, and Calgary.
+Our programs are offered in Greater Vancouver, Victoria, and Calgary.
 Our requirement is that the primary Puppy Raiser is available during the day for meetings and obedience classes.

 Teaching the puppy house manners is as important as all other aspects of our program.
 The Puppy Raiser will provide the foundation necessary to raise a dog that will change someone’s life.
 This journey will last until the dog is approximately two years old and will then be handed over to our professional Instructors for their advanced training.

-The end result of knowing that your pup will change the life of a visually impaired client, a child with autism, or a veteran or a First Responder living with OSI–PTSD.
+The end result of knowing that your pup will change the life of a client who has low vision, a child with autism, or a veteran or a First Responder living with OSI–PTSD.

 Things to Consider